anastadimi/Contra-Sformer/README.md

 # Keep Your Eye on the Best: Contrastive Regression Transformer for Skill Assessment in Robotic Surgery
-Dimitrios Anastasiou, Yueming Jin, Danail Stoyanov, and Evangelos Mazomenos
+Authors: Dimitrios Anastasiou, Yueming Jin, Danail Stoyanov, and Evangelos Mazomenos

 Code for the paper "Keep Your Eye on the Best: Contrastive Regression Transformer for Skill Assessment in Robotic Surgery", published in IEEE Robotics and Automation Letters (RA-L).
 To be presented in IROS 2023, Detroit, Michigan, USA.